BSEL-UC3M/pMoSS/README.md

 This package is tested on Python 3.6 and 3.7.
 The code can be used either in a local machine or in [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).

-Please, note that the software is not implemented for GPU so Monte Carlo cross-validation takes quite a long time.
-The user can target the process by observing for a certain **n**-value, when a entire cross-validation has finished.

 ### Local Machine
 You need to have Python installed previously.
 For non-expert users, it is highly recommended to download the [Anaconda distribution](https://www.continuum.io/downloads) of Python to obtain the dependencies easily.